-The Company leases vehicles under operating leases that expire at various dates through 2022.
+The Company leases vehicles under operating leases that expire at various dates through 2025.

-Many of these leases provide for payment by the Company, as the lessee, of taxes, insurance premiums, costs of maintenance and other costs which are expenses as incurred.
-Certain operating leases include escalation clauses and some may include options to extend the leases for up to 3 years.
+Many of these leases provide for payment by the Company, as the lessee, of taxes, insurance premiums, costs of maintenance and other costs which are expensed as incurred.
+Certain operating leases include escalation clauses and some of which may include options to extend the leases for up to 3 years.